-Cash and Cash Equivalents: Cash and cash equivalents consist of petty cash and amounts on deposit in interest and non-interest bearing checking accounts and money market mutual fund accounts.
+Cash and Cash Equivalents: Cash and cash equivalents consist of petty cash and amounts on deposit in interest and non-interest bearing accounts with financial institutions and Florida Prime, a state administered governmental investment pool.

 Grants and Other Receivables: Grants and other receivables include amounts due from other governments for reimbursement basis grants and rental income.
 The CRA does not require collateral for accounts receivable.
 An allowance for doubtful accounts is determined based on the age of the individual receivable, and generally an allowance is established for accounts over 90 days past due.
 Accounts receivable are written off on an individual basis in the year the CRA deems them uncollectible.
-At September 30, 2016, management considers all receivables to be fully collectible.
+At September 30, 2017, management considers all receivables to be fully collectible.